-Computer Technology Fee.
-A fee of \$28 per trimester is assessed to all currently enrolled students.
+Technology Fee.
+A fee of \$10 per credit hour is assessed to all currently enrolled students.
 The fee is used for expanding computer access to students and upgrading computer hardware and software.

-Counseling and Career Services Fee.
-The Counseling and Career Services fee is \$28 per trimester.
+Career Counseling Fee.
+The Career Counseling fee is \$30 per trimester.
 The fee supports programs that will increase the academic success and retention of all students.
 Also, this fee assists in the transition process by helping students find employment after graduation.
-Some of the programs receiving funding support are job development, on-campus job recruitment, resume writing services, career and academic counseling programs and services.
+Some of the programs receiving funding support are job development, on-campus job recruitment, resume writing services, career, personal and academic counseling programs and services.

 Doctoral Application Fee.
-There is a doctoral student application fee of \$50 per application submitted.
+There is a doctoral student application fee of \$75 per application submitted.